-Other than under "2023 Exploration and Drilling Update" herein, the following information is condensed and extracted from the S-K 1300 Report.
+The following information is primarily condensed and extracted from the S-K 1300 Report.
 Readers should refer to the full text of the S-K 1300 Report, attached hereto as Exhibit 96.1, for further information regarding the Whistler Project.